 Fintech

+Cambodia's tech future isn't about becoming the next Singapore or Vietnam.
+It's about becoming the first Cambodia — leveraging our unique strengths while building lasting digital infrastructure.
 A farmer in Battambang and a shop owner in Siem Reap have different needs than someone in San Francisco.
 We try to understand those needs and build for them.

 We're not the only ones doing this.
 There are other good teams in Cambodia working on similar problems.
 That's great.
 The more people building here, the better.